 In Fall of 2020, the DeVos Graduate School of Management launched Northwood University's first doctoral-level program.
 The Doctor of Business Administration (DBA) is a unique program combining business analytics and leadership.
-In addition, the Master of Science in Business Analytics (MSBA) was also launched for the Fall 2020 semester, and the Master of Science in Human Resources (MSHR) started in Spring 2022.
+In addition, the Master of Science in Business Analytics (MSBA) was also launched for the Fall 2020 semester, and the Master of Science in Human Resources (MSHR) started in Spring 2023.
+Later that year, an on-ground Global MSBA program started in Midland, Michigan, in partnership with Northwest Executive Education.